Linuxfabrik/monitoring-plugins/check-plugins/psi-cpu/README.md

 ## Overview

 Reports how much of its time a host loses waiting for a CPU, taken from the pressure stall information of the Linux kernel.
 A pressure of 10 percent means that for a tenth of the time work could not go on because the CPUs were contended.
 The check alerts on the share of time in which at least one task was ready to run and had to wait for a CPU, averaged over the last minute.
 It answers what CPU utilization cannot: a host can be busy to the last percent and serve everything on time, and it can be busy to the same percent while everything queues up behind it.
+The ten second average is reported but not judged, until `--warning-avg10` or `--critical-avg10` give it a threshold; those catch a burst that the one minute average smooths away.
 A host whose kernel keeps no pressure statistics is reported as OK, because there is nothing to measure; raise `--severity-no-psi` to flag it where the statistics are expected.
 Alerts when the pressure leaves the warning or critical range.

 **What the numbers mean:**